linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Return on Invested Capital- Morgan Stanley.md

 What makes this analysis a challenge is that you need to go back to the company's founding to get a truly accurate assessment of invested capital.
 Without doing so, you can come to the erroneous conclusion that the capitalization of intangibles increases ROIC for a profitable business.[51]
 Fortunately, there is a workaround called the perpetual inventory method.[52]
 This technique uses past intangible investment to estimate the value of the stock of intangible investment.

 Exhibit 14 shows how capitalizing intangibles changes invested capital.
-On the left is the traditional invested capital of  $165 billion.
-On the right is the adjusted invested capital of$ 260 billion after reflecting $95 billion of net capitalized internally-generated intangibles.
+On the left is the traditional invested capital of  \$165 billion.
+On the right is the adjusted invested capital of\$ 260 billion after reflecting \$95 billion of net capitalized internally-generated intangibles.
 Invested capital is 58 percent greater.

 Exhibit 14: Impact of Capitalizing Intangibles on Microsoft's Invested Capital, 2020-2022